 3. Enlist.
 Once you get all the minor points out of the way, it is time to actually enlist in the National Guard.
 This is an exciting time in your life- enjoy it!

-During the enlistment process you will do all of the following: schedule a physical exam with a National Guard doctor; settle on a date to ship out for Basic Combat Training; confirm your career field and job specialty; approve any and all bonuses and benefits that you are set to receive; and most importantly, take your Oath of Enlistment.
+During the enlistment process you will do all of the following: schedule a physical exam with a National Guard doctor; settle on a date to ship out for Basic Combat Training; confirm your career field and bonuses and benefits that you are set to receive; and most importantly, take your Oath of Enlistment.

 4. Recruit Sustainment Program.
 The day that you leave for Basic Combat Training depends on the school you are attending for your career, as well as the job specialty you have chosen.
 For this reason, you may ship within a couple of weeks or within a couple of months.
 Until you leave for Basic Combat Training, you are required to attend Recruit Sustainment Program ? this is only one weekend per month.
 In short, this program helps you learn the structure and rules of the National Guard.
 It will definitely help prepare you for training and beyond.

 5. Leave for Basic Combat Training.
 Your dream finally becomes a reality when you ship out for training.
 Although Basic Combat Training lasts 10 weeks and can be grueling at times, when everything is said and done you will be a better person for it.
 From there, you will move onto Advanced Individual Training in which you learn the finer skills involved with your chosen career and job specialty.

 Even though the process of enlisting in the National Guard is very simple, there is no guarantee that you will qualify.
 There are several requirements that you must meet.
 For example, you must be a United States citizen between the age of 17 and 35.
 Along with this, the Guard requires you to meet certain medical, physical fitness, and moral requirements.